On the Byzantine-Resilience of Distillation-Based Federated Learning: Introduction

 Guided by these insights, we introduce two novel \gls{fd}-specific attacks that successfully bypass existing byzantine-resilient \gls{fd} variants.
 In response, we propose a new defence mechanism that detects and filters byzantine clients by leveraging client information from both past and current communication rounds.
 Additionally, we present a general framework to obfuscate attacks, making byzantine clients harder to detect and hence calling for further research on defence mechanisms.
 To summarize, our contributions are as follows: \begin{enumerate} \item We analyze \gls{fd}, a prototypical \gls{kd}-based \gls{fl} algorithm, in the byzantine setting, focusing on its unique communication method of transmitting predictions rather than parameters to the server.
-Our analysis reveals that byzantine clients have only a limited impact on vanilla \gls{fd}, rendering it more resilient than vanilla \gls{fedavg}. \item We introduce \acrshort{lma} and \acrshort{cpa}, two novel and effective byzantine attacks which are specifically designed for \gls{fd}.
-Our extensive experiments demonstrate stronger disruption of the training process than previous approaches, even when comparing against existing byzantine-resilient \gls{fd} variants. \item In response, we propose \expdef{}, a novel defence mechanism for \gls{fd} that incorporates information on client behavior in both current and past communication rounds. \expdef{} significantly improves byzantine resilience compared to previous methods that rely solely on robust aggregation applied independently to each sample. \item Finally, we propose \acrshort{hips}, a general method to obfuscate byzantine attacks, making them harder to detect.
-In the presence of defence mechanisms, \acrshort{hips} improves the effectiveness of byzantine attacks. \end{enumerate}
+Our analysis reveals that byzantine clients have only a limited impact on vanilla \gls{fd}, rendering it more resilient than vanilla \gls{fedavg}. \item We introduce \glsxtrshort{lma} and \glsxtrshort{cpa}, two novel and effective byzantine attacks which are specifically designed for \gls{fd}.
+Our extensive experiments demonstrate stronger disruption of the training process than previous approaches, even when comparing against existing byzantine-resilient \gls{fd} variants. \item In response, we propose \expguard{}, a novel defence mechanism for \gls{fd} that incorporates information on client behavior in both current and past communication rounds. \expguard{} significantly improves byzantine resilience compared to previous methods that rely solely on robust aggregation applied independently to each sample. \item Finally, we propose \glsxtrshort{hips}, a general method to obfuscate byzantine attacks, making them harder to detect.
+In the presence of defence mechanisms, \glsxtrshort{hips} improves the effectiveness of byzantine attacks. \end{enumerate}

 Our findings represent an important step forward in the analysis of byzantine \gls{fl}, providing insights into both the vulnerabilities and defences of \gls{kd}-based \gls{fl} systems.
 By developing novel attack and defence mechanisms, we further advance the robustness of \gls{kd}-based \gls{fl}.
-We hope that these contributions lay the groundwork for future research in enhancing security and reliability of \gls{fl}.